Exponentiable Grothendieck categories in flat Algebraic Geometry: Continuous linear categories and injective Grothendieck categories

 \subsubsection{Continuous linear categories and quasi-injective Grothendieck categories}

-\begin{thm} There is an equivalence of $2$-categories between the $2$-category $\QInj$ of injective Grothendieck categories with flat morphisms and the $2$-category $\Cnt$ of continuous linear categories (with a standard presentation) and direct colimit preserving linear functors.
+\begin{thm} There is an equivalence of $2$-categories between the $2$-category $\QInj$ of quasi-injective Grothendieck categories with flat morphisms and the $2$-category $\Cnt$ of continuous linear categories with a standard presentation and filtered colimit preserving linear functors.
 The equivalence is induced by taking points:

 where $\QInj$ is the subcategory of quasi-injective topoi, those that are retracts of presheaf topoi. \end{thm} \begin{proof} Since $\omega\mhyphen \Acc$ is biequivalent to $\Presh$ by \Cref{thm:equivPreshAcc}, their Cauchy com\-pletions are biequivalent too.
 We conclude by observing that $\Cnt$ is the Cauchy completion of $\omega\mhyphen \Acc$ by \Cref{prop:CauchycompPresh} and $\QInj$ is the Cauchy completion of $\Presh$ by \Cref{ccqinj}. \end{proof}